takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 ## Your first Swarm cluster

-Swarm is Docker's built in container orchestrator solution, it's main purpose is to manage containers in computer cluster, i.e. a set of connected computers that work together.
+Swarm is Docker's built in container orchestrator solution, it's main purpose is to manage containers in a computer cluster, i.e. a set of connected computers that work together.

-Swarm comes build into the Docker Engine, you don't need to install anything to get started.
+Swarm comes built into the Docker Engine, you don't need to install anything to get started.
 (You need to have Docker installed, of course, but you don't need extra components.)

 Let's go to terminal and turn your local computer into a one machine Swarm cluster.